 Before going on further to disclosure on historical change in Arabic, briefly, I am looking on the impact of Islam towards the pre-Islamic poetry particularly the enrichment of vocabulary and themes in it.
 As far as I know, Arabic is one of the oldest literary language in the world.
 Long before the founding of Islam, the Arab tribes had their poets, who composed their poems in a sophisticated language, rich in vocabulary.
-Poetry in Arab tribes, is no more an index of cultural development in the sense used by ethnologist, than the plastic arts.
+Poetry in Arab tribes, is no more an index of cultural development in the sense used by ethnologist, than the palstic arts.
 Naturally, this low level in the scale of civilizations implies no congenital, inherited inferiority.
-It comes from the social conditions in the Arab Peninsula7.
-Poetry themes circled around praise, chiding, grief, love, landscape, and camels.
+It comes from the social conditions in the Arab Peninsula.
+Poetry themes circling around praise, chiding, grief, love, landscape, and camels.

 Otherwise, pre-Islamic poetry had become the palladium of Arabism, the one secular proof of Arab eminence and even superiority.
 Pre-Islamic poetry, disdained by Muslim historian as literature of 'jahiliyya' (ignorance) is in fact among the valuable Arab literary heirlooms.
-And it was rapidly acquiring another end which is possibly still more effective protection by being recognized as the indispensable lexicographical resource for the explication of the reconciler elements in the vocabulary of the Qur'an8.
+And it was rapidly acquiring another end posibbly still more effective protection by being recognized as the indispensable lexicographical resource for the explication of the reconciler elements in the vocabulary of the Qur'an.8

 R. Blachere divided the poetry into two types; a. poetry before year 670 A.D..50 H. and b. poetry after year 670/50.
 He discussed the spurious ascription to the ancient poets and ideas influenced by monotheism; he devotes a page to the Islamic poetry before 670/50, and concludes that religious thought in general in the poets of the generation of Hasan ibn Thabit and Hutay'a is not directed toward meditation, but to the glorifiaction of those who made the right choice between paganism and Islam.
-For the later period Blachere allows that the Qur'an exercises considerable influence, reflecting a penetration of religious concepts greater than before.
-Obviously, this happens because Arabic poetry had been exposed to Islam for more than a century and this facet clearly shown on themes and examples by poetess like Jarir (d.
-731 A.D.), al-Farazdaq (d.
-730 A.D.) and al-Tirimmah manipulating on Qur'anic basis.